Afa Anoaʻi Jr.: Independent circuit (2009–present)

 On April 18, 2009, two months after being released by WWE, Anoa'i returned to the independent circuit at a World Xtreme Wrestling (WXW) show.
 He reformed the Sons of Samoa tag team with Samu, and the pair competed as a tag team throughout the rest of 2009.
 In 2010, Anoa'i competed for the Belgian Catch Wrestling Federation and NWA Dawg Pound.

 On February 9, 2013, Afa Jr. and L. A. Smooth, as The Sons of Samoa, won the WWC World Tag Team Championship.
 They lost their titles at Camino a la Gloria on March 30, 2013.
 However, they won them back on June 29, 2013 at Summer Madness.
 They lost the title at WWC 40 Aniversario to Chicano and Abbad.
 They regained them again on November 16, 2013 at Crossfire.
 However, they lost the title at Euphoria Day 2 against Xix Xavant and Chicano.

 At the Regional Championship Wrestling event Rumblemania 9 in Reading, Pennsylvania on March 15, 2014, Manu and RC beat Rob Noxious in a respect match.
 This was a hardcore match that ended up going all over the building; after the match, Manu shook hands with Noxious and beat up RC, his manager.

 Since 2014, Afa has been attached to Pennsylvania Premiere Wrestling (PPW) in Hazleton, Pennsylvania, capturing the promotions Heavyweight Championship and its No Limits Championship.
 Afa captured the PPW Title from his nephew Lance Anoaʻi and retained the title against contenders, including Dan Maff and Samoa Joe.
 Afa defeated Al Snow at the December PPW Event to retain the PPW No Limits Title.
 In July 2017, he appeared on an NWA card in Morgan City, Louisiana, where he was defeated by NWA North American heavyweight champion Mustang Mike.

+In October 2024, Afa was involved in a controversial incident during an Outlaw Pro Wrestling event in which he appeared to legitimately strike his opponent during a match.
+The match was stopped by the referee, and Afa subsequently delivered a promo criticizing his opponent for mocking his Samoan heritage.
+Wrestling media later reported, citing sources, that the confrontation was unscripted, with the 18-year-old opponent reportedly suffering facial swelling and bruising to his torso.
+The circumstances of the incident remained disputed, with some viewers questioning whether it had been partially or entirely planned.